Many Empaths identify with being an introvert, for the reason that introversion tends to go hand-in-hand with an Empath’s journey.

 It should also be noted that, as an Empath, it really helps to recognise the energy of other people’s judgements and opinions.
 The introvert Empath often feels the social expectations and judgements of the extrovert population, which they may then interpret as their own.
 This can lead them to feeling pressure to be more socially engaging or it could cause a contradiction with their own true inner-traits.

 One of the most important things an Empath can do is learn to discern the energy they feel and determine where it is coming from (see this post for more information on how to discern the energy of others).
 Too many take on what they think is their own emotions and feelings and wrongly interpret them.
 Especially those who came to discover later in life of their Empath abilities.

 The introvert Empath needs to spend time in deep contemplation.
-It’s their time to figure life, and its many complexities, out.
+It’s their time to figure out life and its many complexities.
 It is during their quiet time that they get the answers they are looking for.
 This may be seen as self-indulgent, anti-social or unfriendly, but these introvert ways are priceless gifts when it comes to creativity and uncovering life-paths.

 Hope this helps on your journey.